morganstanley/binlog/doc/UserGuide.md

     $ bread -h

+## brecovery

+If the application crashes, because of the asynchronous logging employed by Binlog, it is possible that the most interesting log events, those directly preceding the crash, are still in the intermediate queues, waiting to be consumed and flushed to the logfile.
+The `brecovery` program takes a coredump (memory dump, crash dump, the memory image of the application at the time of the crash), searches for metadata and log queues, and writes recovered content to the specified file:

+    $ brecovery application.core recovered.blog

+The recovered logfile is a binary logfile, that can be read using `bread`:

+    $ bread recovered.blog

 # A More Elaborate Greeting of the World

 The first section, [Hello World](#hello-world) shows a very simple example,